couchbaselabs/docs-ng/content/couchbase-lite/cbl-android/cbl-android-1.0b2/cbl-android-replication.markdown

 Creating a replication object does not start the replication automatically.
 To start a replication, you need to send a `start` message to the replication object.

-Newly created replications are nonpersistent and noncontinuous.
-To change those settings, you need to immediately set their `persistent` or `continuous` properties.
+Newly created replications are noncontinuous.
+To create a continuous replication, you need to immediately set the `continuous` property of the `Replication` object to `true`.

 It's not strictly necessary to keep references to the replication objects, but you do need them if you want to [monitor their progress](#monitoring-replication-progress).